ansible-collections/ibm_zos_core/README.md

 this collection is entitled to [support](https://access.redhat.com/support/) through
 [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible)
-(AAP).
+(AAP) using the **Create issue** button on the top right corner.
 After creating a Red Hat support case, if it is determined the issue belongs to IBM, Red Hat will instruct you to create an [IBM support case](https://www.ibm.com/mysupport/s/createrecord/NewCase) and share the case number with Red Hat so that a collaboration can begin between